Meets or Exceeds OEM Specifications.

-• Direct Fit and Designed for Precise Vehicle Specific Applications
+Designed and Direct Fit for Precise Vehicle Specific Applications.

-Torque is applied to a drive shaft on a vehicle from a powered gear system.
-Systems generating this sort of power include gasoline-powered engines or foot-powered bicycle chain drives.
-The drive shaft uses this torque to spin the bearing, which in turn spins the wheel.
-Hubs will also rotate as part of a hub bearing assembly; on simpler vehicles, the bearing spins within the hub.
+Torque is applied to a vehicle shaft drive shaft from a powered gear system.
+Systems generating this power include gasoline-powered engines or foot-powered bicycle chain drives.
+The drive shaft uses this torque to spin the bearing, correspondingly spinning the wheel.
+Hubs will rotate as part of a hub bearing assembly, and on simpler vehicles, the bearing spins within the hub.

-A steering system connects to the axles on a vehicle causing the axle to rotate with the steering mechanism controlled by the driver.
-The bearing keeps the axle tight to the hub so that the wheels remain perfectly aligned with the axle during a turn.
+A steering system connects to the axles on a vehicle driving the axle to rotate with the steering mechanism controlled by the driver.
+The bearing keeps the axle tight to the hub for the wheels to remain perfectly aligned with the axle during a turn.

-During use, bearings reduce the amount of wear from friction on the hub.
-The type of bearing depends on the amount of torque that will be transmitted from the drive shaft to the wheel.
+The bearings reduce the wear amount from friction on the hub during use.
+The bearing type depends on the torque transmission amount from the driveshaft to the wheel.
 Most hub and bearing systems are greased to increase lubrication.